awasthi027/iOSArchitechures/MVP/Pods/Target Support Files/Pods-MVP/Pods-MVP-acknowledgements.markdown

 Created and licensed by Ashish Awasthi.
 Copyright 2019 Ashish Awasthi.
 All rights reserved.

+## iOSCoreDataConnect

+Created and licensed by Ashish Awasthi.
+Copyright 2019 Ashish Awasthi.
+All rights reserved.

 ## iOSHTTPConnect

 Created and licensed by Ashish Awasthi.
 Copyright 2019 Ashish Awasthi.
 All rights reserved.